Kevin T. Jackson

-Kevin Jackson holds the Grose Family Endowed Chair in Business and is respected as a leading world scholar in business ethics and legal philosophy.
+Kevin Jackson is respected as a leading world scholar in business ethics and legal philosophy.
 His research papers have been published in top-tier journals, among them Business Ethics Quarterly, Brooklyn Journal of International Law, Harvard Journal of Law and Public Policy and Law and Philosophy.

 Dr. Jackson is the author of three books.
 His Charting Global Responsibilities: Legal Philosophy and Human Rights was presented as a gift to His Holiness the Dalai Lama by the U.S. State Department.
 The Dalai Lama praised it for its "fascinating chapters, felicitous expositions and fundamental thinking," noting that "it is critical that [reading] this volume become a high-priority task of avant-garde jurists."

 Another book, Building Reputational Capital, incorporates insights from Dr. Jackson's practical law experience.
 It represents a significant contribution to the scholarship on how reputation intertwines with political, legal, economic and moral issues — particularly in the global public realm — and offers strategies for corporations and business people seeking to protect and increase their intangible assets.